Top 11 Great Inventions That Changed The World

 4. Steam Engine

-In 1711, another Englishman, Thomas Newcomen, developed an improvement in the engine, and in 1781, James Watt, a Scottish instrument maker employed by Glasgow University, added a separate condenser to Newcomen's engine, which allowed the steam cylinder to be maintained at a constant temperature — dramatically improving its functionality.
-He later developed a double rotating steam engine that, by the 1800s, would be powering trains, mills, factories, and numerous other manufacturing operations.
+Another Englishman, Thomas Newcomen, improved the engine in 1711, and in 1781, James Watt, a Scottish instrument maker employed by Glasgow University, added a separate condenser to Newcomen's engine, allowing the steam cylinder to be kept at a constant temperature — dramatically improving its functionality.
+He later invented a double rotating steam engine, which by the 1800s was powering trains, mills, factories, and a variety of other manufacturing operations.

 5. The Elevator

-First introduced in New York in 1857, elevators catalyzed the development of skyscrapers, and forever transformed urban architecture, landscapes and living.
+Elevators, which were first introduced in New York in 1857, catalyzed the development of skyscrapers and forever changed urban architecture, landscapes, and living.

-The world’s first successful safe passenger elevator was designed by Elisha Otis and installed in March 1857 in the five-story 24-meter tall Haughwout Building on Broadway in New York City.
-It cost $300 and moved at about 20 cm per second.
+Elisha Otis designed the world's first successful safe passenger elevator, which was installed in March 1857 in the five-story, 24-meter-tall Haughwout Building on Broadway in New York City.
+It cost $300 and moved at a rate of approximately 20 cm per second.

-This development led to exciting times.
-As designers and architects began to appreciate the possibilities offered by elevators, much higher buildings became feasible, eventually leading to the enormous skyscrapers of today.
+This progression resulted in exciting times.
+Much higher buildings became feasible as designers and architects began to appreciate the possibilities offered by elevators, eventually leading to the massive skyscrapers of today.

 6. The Printing Press